|CAVE ARCHAEOLOGY IN MALAYSIA

 shown the bone fragments are between 15,000 and 20,000 years old, so date back to the country’s Paleolithic Period.
 The bones include fragments of the skull of a man aged in his 20s to 30s, bone from the foot of an adult of unknown gender, and bone from the calf of an adult male.
 Radiocarbon-dating found that the skull is about 20,000 years old, the foot bone about 18,000 years old and the calf bone about 15,000 years old.
 In the 1960s fragments of human bones estimated to be 18,000 to 32,000 years old were found on Okinawa’s main island, but were dated through analysis of carbides excavated together with the bones.
 See more on Japan Today 5 Feb 2010.

 At the end of 2009 it was announced on many websites that a 110,000 year old putative Homo sapiens mandible had been uncovered from a cave in southern China's Guangxi province.
+Older than that is Peking Man.
+Peking Man is an ancient human ancestor that lived in the Zhoukoudian site and was originally dated at 500,000 - 200,000 years ago.
+More recent research has put the date as old as 750,000 years.
+In 2014 a news report suggested that these ancient people used fire

 In June 2012 archaeologists in Sri Lanka reported the discovery of a skeleton that is 37,000 years old.
 “Balangoda man” was found in a cave along with food items and tools.